MIresearch/COVID-19-Community-Explorer-8profiles/README.md

 <br>
 <br>
-The COVID-19 Community Profiler was created by Ken Sagynbekov & Brittney Butler <br> For questions and comments:<a href="mailto:research@milkeninstitute.org"> research@milkeninstitute.org </a><br>
+The COVID-19 Community Explorer was created by Ken Sagynbekov & Brittney Butler <br> For questions and comments:<a href="mailto:research@milkeninstitute.org"> research@milkeninstitute.org </a><br>
 <a href="https://github.com/MIresearch/MI-COVID-19-Community-Explorer/blob/master/June7New.xlsx" target="_blank"> Raw data </a>
 <Bh>